What can I do for you?

 I get to work

-If I'm subtitling your video, I use OOONA or your own platform to produce subtitles.
+If I'm subtitling your video, I use EZTitles or your own platform to produce subtitles.
 If it's voice-over, I translate your script in your desired format, like a Word or Excel table, while referencing the video.
 For text translations, I work in a computer-assisted translation tool, Trados, to ensure consistency and run QA checks.
 I always proofread my work at least twice before delivery.
 I'll keep you up to date on the progress and ask any questions before I deliver.

 I deliver